DEMYSTIFYING THE PALEO DIET PART 2

-For those of you who read the foregoing entry, you’ll note I generally side with Ray Audette on the subject of paleo dieting.
+For those of you who read the foregoing entry, you’ll note I generally side with Ray Audette about paleo dieting.
 Unlike his contemporaries, he seems to understand the necessity of fat, the fact that modern fruits in no way resemble ancient fruits, and the fact that hominids of the past were largely carnivorous in nature (Stanford).

 And as for salt, which Audette rails against in a manner so prolific it rivals the Westboro Baptist Church’s hatred of the homosexuals, it’s not only necessary, but critical.